jina-ai/jina/docs/concepts/jcloud/index.md

 ## Restrictions

 Jina AI Cloud scales according to your needs.
-You can demand different instance type with GPU/Memory/CPU pre-defined based on the needs of your Flows and Executors.
+You can demand different instance types with GPU/memory/CPU predefined based on the needs of your Flows and Executors.
 If you have specific resource requirements, please contact us [on Slack](https://jina.ai/slack) or raise a [GitHub issue](https://github.com/jina-ai/jcloud/issues/new/choose).

 ```{admonition} Restrictions